bugladen/NadekoBot/commandlist.md

-`~twitch`, `~tw`  |  Notifies this channel when a certain user starts streaming. |  ~twitch SomeStreamer `~removestream`, `~rms`  |  Removes notifications of a certain streamer on this channel. |  ~rms SomeGuy `~liststreams`, `~ls`  |  Lists all streams you are following on this server. |  ~ls `~yt`  |  Searches youtubes and shows the first result `~ani`, `~anime`, `~aq`  |  Queries anilist for an anime and shows the first result.
+`~twitch`, `~tw`  |  Notifies this channel when a certain user starts streaming. |  ~twitch SomeStreamer `~removestream`, `~rms`  |  Removes notifications of a certain streamer on this channel. |  ~rms SomeGuy `~liststreams`, `~ls`  |  Lists all streams you are following on this server. |  ~ls `~we`  |  Shows weather data for a specified city and a country BOTH ARE REQUIRED.
+Weather api is very random if you make a mistake.
+`~yt`  |  Searches youtubes and shows the first result `~ani`, `~anime`, `~aq`  |  Queries anilist for an anime and shows the first result.
 `~mang`, `~manga`, `~mq`  |  Queries anilist for a manga and shows the first result.